Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

 See Algorithm~\ref{alg:BuildSubtree} for details.

-The I/O and time complexity is the same as of DFS during pointer recalculation:
+The I/O and time complexity is bounded by the DFS complexity during pointer recalculation:

-\begin{lemma}[complexity of subtree building] Building a (sub)tree $T$ has I/O complexity $\cO(|T|/B + (\log_B N)/ε + 1)$ and time complexity $\cO(|T| + \log N)$. \end{lemma} \begin{proof} We have already proven the complexity of DFS of a memory interval in Theorem~\ref{thm:dfs_io}.
-Here we can proceed as if performing DFS of the last memory interval, because all the other intervals contain just the ancestors of the vertices in the last one.
+\begin{lemma}[complexity of subtree building] The I/O complexity of building a given-arity subtree $T$ is $\cO(|T|/B + \min((\log_B N)/ε + 1,\, ε^{-2}))$.
+The time complexity is~$\cO(|T|)$. \end{lemma} \begin{proof} By~Theorem~\ref{thm:dfs}, the I/O complexity of a DFS of the tree $T$ can be expressed as $\cO(|T|/B + ε^{-2})$ or $\cO(|T|/B + (\log_B N)/ε + 1)$ if considered as the DFS of the last memory interval of $T$, which visits the same area.
 We only need to show that accessing the arrays $I$, $J$, $K$ do not worsen the I/O complexity.

 We access the arrays $I$, $J$, $K$ in two cases.
-The first one is when we access the currently visited vertex.
-It is similar to accessing the stack of ancestors, which is accounted in Theorem~\ref{thm:dfs_io}.
+The first one is when we access the currently visited vertex, which is taken into account in~Theorem~\ref{thm:dfs}.
 The~second case is accessing the more distant vertex of the green and red arrows in Figure~\ref{img:figure7}; we~further analyze this case.

-We partition $T$ by smallest possible decomposition subtrees of heights at least $⌈\log B⌉$.
-The~topmost one may contain even vertices outside of $T$; the others are partitioning of the rest.
+We partition $T$ into the smallest possible decomposition subtrees of heights at least $⌈\log B⌉$.
+The~topmost one may contain even vertices outside of $T$; the others are partitioning of~the~rest.
 Each of those subtrees occupies at least one cache block and parts of $I$, $J$, $K$ corresponding to~the~branch of a specific subtree still fit in cache at the same time.
 We distinguish short (red/green) arrows inside individual subtrees and long arrows between different subtrees.

 When calculating indices on the leftmost branch inside a subtree (short green arrows), we can keep them in memory to the time we visit them.
 Similarly, when calculating indices from already visited vertices inside a subtree (short red arrows), they might have been kept in memory from the time they were visited.
-No extra blocks should be loaded for these cases.
+No extra blocks are then loaded for these cases.

-When calculating indices of other vertices (long arrows) they are always roots of the subtrees.
+When calculating indices of other vertices (long arrows) they are always roots of~the~subtrees.
 We pay for loading the more distant vertex by the subtree. \end{proof}